Nodding Pinweed

 It’s a scrub plant commonly found in coastal scrubs and scrubby flatwoods.
 Unfortunately, both are among the rarest of Florida’s habitats.
 Which means, in the greater scheme of things, nodding pinwood, too, is rare.

 Nodding pinweed is a Florida native, in fact endemic to Florida, meaning it’s found here and nowhere else on the planet.
-Its range within the state varies according to which source you use; the U.S. Department of Agriculture puts as far north as Flager County, the Atlas of Florida Vascular Plants says Lake County is its northernmost point.
+Its range within the state varies according to which source you use; the U.S. Department of Agriculture puts as far north as Flagler County, the Atlas of Florida Vascular Plants says Lake County is its northernmost point.
 Both say nodding pinweed is found no farther south than Broward and Collier counties.

 It’s found in coastal scrubs on both sides of the state and along the scrubby Lake Wales Ridge in the central part of Florida.
 It likes open ground, particularly in Florida rosemary plant communities.